HL7/fhir-shorthand/input/pagecontent/reference.md

 **Examples:**

-* In a profile definition, path to the corresponding StructureDefinition.experimental attribute:
+* In a profile definition, path to the corresponding `StructureDefinition.experimental` attribute:

   ```
   ^experimental
   ```

-* In a profile of Patient, the path to binding.description in the ElementDefinition corresponding to communication.language:
+* In a profile of Patient, the path to `binding.description` in the ElementDefinition corresponding to `communication.language`:

   ```
   communication.language ^binding.description